 Ever since then, the Turkish government has denied that a genocide took place.
 The Armenians were an enemy force, they argue, and their slaughter was a necessary war measure.

-Today, Turkey is an important ally of the United States and other Western nations, and so their governments have been slow to condemn the long-ago killings.
+Turkey is an important ally of the United States and other Western nations, and so their governments had been slow to condemn the long-ago killings.
 In March 2010, a U.S. Congressional panel voted to recognize the genocide.
-And on October 29, 2019, the U.S. House of Representatives passed a resolution that recognized the Armenian genocide.
+On October 29, 2019, the U.S. House of Representatives passed a resolution that recognized the Armenian genocide.
 And on April 24, 2021, President Biden issued a statement, saying, "The American people honor all those Armenians who perished in the genocide that began 106 years ago today.”